Mechanisms of Data Protection in Research

 Data Minimization

-There is also a flip side to data minimization: whenever possible, re-use existing data instead of collecting new data.
+There is also a flip side to data minimization: whenever possible, reuse existing data instead of collecting new data.
 No collection is the best kind of data protection.
-This also aligns with the FAIR principles - making your own data findable, accessible, interoperable, and reusable reduces the need for redundant data collection and makes everybody’s life easier. (link to LMU OS tutorials)
+This also aligns with the FAIR principles - making your own data findable, accessible, interoperable, and reusable reduces the need for redundant data collection and makes everybody’s life easier (find a tutorial on FAIR data management here).

 Stages 3-6: Process, Analyze, Preserve, and Publish